neriyabl/my-cv/README.md

 - Computer graphics project - implement graphic generator using native java (rendering a scene with Ray tracing).
 - Android – Took part in building the class course by creating the POC app in java Android studio using firebase.
 - Building a basic compiler - the relevant parts from Nand2Tetris Implemented with Dart programing language.

+## ✨ Others

+> Binyamin-tech: `2020 - 2023`

+**lecturer** - Tutor at Full-Stack web course

+- design and build exercises in html css and JavaScript
+- design and build exercises in react and node.js

 ## 👨‍💻 SKILLS & ABILITIES